victorpinto/VGA123_Unity_Template/README.md

  V2
  The majority of this package comes from Unity's Standard assets github, with some modifications by me, to include some simple, extendable scripts for Artists to work with - no code involved.

-You can find their package here, even though you wont need it.
+You can find information about their package here, it is included in this project:

  [[https://github.com/Unity-Technologies/Standard-Assets-Characters](https://github.com/Unity-Technologies/Standard-Assets-Characters)](https://github.com/Unity-Technologies/Standard-Assets-Characters)